 Once you understand what problem your target audience is facing, you should create ads and landing pages that solve those problems.

-Let’s say you run a tree lopping business.
+Let’s say you run a tree-lopping business.

 Your target audience might need help with bringing trees down safely in their yards.
 But they don’t want to spend big because they think they could probably cut down a few trees in a pinch.
-They also don’t want to get in trouble with the council or risk toppling a full grown gum tree through their neighbour’s roof.
+They also don’t want to get in trouble with the council or risk toppling a full grown gum tree through their neighbor’s roof.

 If your ads and landing page addressed these concerns, showed people you adhere to council regulations, explained you’ve got $1 million dollar insurance for accidental gum trees through roofs, and covered every possible concern people had – you’d be putting your customers first.